tamalCodes/Literally-Learning/javascript/JS_EventLoop_scope.md

 - Now as soon as we click the button the event listener will be pushed into the callback queue and then the event loop will push it into the call stack and execute it and pop it out from the call stack.

+# MicroTask Queue

+So we have seen that the callback queue is used to store all the callback functions that are ready to be executed.
+But there is another queue called the `Micro Task queue` which is used to store all the promises and mutation observers.

+Introduced with ECMAScript 6, this queue is used to store microtasks.
+Microtasks are tasks with higher priority than regular tasks in the task queue.
+Promises (created using the Promise constructor or async/await syntax) and certain APIs like process.nextTick (in Node.js) are executed as microtasks.
+Microtasks are processed before the next rendering or UI update, making them suitable for critical updates that need to happen before the browser repaints.

+It's important to note that JavaScript is a single-threaded language, so these queues, especially the task queue, play a crucial role in handling asynchronous operations and maintaining responsiveness in web applications.
+The event loop continuously checks the task queue, executing tasks one by one in a non-blocking manner.

 ## Behind the scenes of `fetch()`